dolliars/heyheather/_posts/2019-11-24-pick-a-pickup.md

 Now the question to ask yourself is what type of sound you want.
 Mostly I've seen the answers separated into two categories: bright or warm sound.
-In terms of pickups **bright** is associated with [single-coil pickups][wiki-single-coil] and **warm** with [dual-coil or humbucker pickups][wiki-humbucker] although there's no hard line drawn.
+In terms of pickups, **bright** is associated with [single-coil pickups][wiki-single-coil], and **warm** with [dual-coil or humbucker pickups][wiki-humbucker] although there's no hard line drawn.
 When I answered the question of choosing either bright or warm my default answer was to go with warm.
 This for no other reason than "I prefer the feelings associated with the word".
 This was unclear to me until I looked into what the words represented in terms of actual sound but by then I had already chosen my pickups.
 It's still good to know so searching a bit I found [this video][YT-pickup-comparison] which does a side-by-side comparison.
 Besides the sound, the other impact your choice of pickups will have is whether the body will be routed with a narrow or wide space for the intended pickup.
 There are ways to adapt for whatever cavity you make so in the future you can still change your mind.
 Though it'll just make switching a bit more complicated.

 [solder]: https://english.stackexchange.com/questions/19990/what-is-the-correct-pronunciation-of-the-word-solder
 [wiki-sound]: https://en.wikipedia.org/wiki/Sound